 Nowhere will you find a better return idler than the Elite Return Idler from T-Cycle.
 First there's its super-tough, exquisitely machined construction: the beautiful aerospace-grade nylon sideplates, the supremely durable industrial urethane chainbed and the immaculately designed inner cores.
-Then there's the bearing: either a top-quality ABEC-7 steel bearing or the unbeatable resilience and consistency of the precision hybrid ceramic bearing.
+Then there's the bearing: either the unbeatable resilience and consistency of the precision hybrid ceramic bearings (8mm only) or top-quality ABEC-7 steel bearings (for other sizes).
 Never has a ride been so smooth and so reliable as with an Elite Return Idler.

 1. What's the deal with this idler?